-Small details can set your home apart form the mainstream.
-This colourful and hand-crafted wooden skull decoration complete with stripy horns and a wide and toothy grin, is hand-painted in a conversely vivid dotty pink with beautiful detail.
+Small details can set your home apart from the mainstream.
+This colourful, hand-crafted wooden skull decoration complete with stripy horns and a wide and toothy grin, is hand-painted in a conversely vivid dotty pink with beautiful detail.
 The Mexican festival is a happy holiday and not the morbid or tawdry affair that the nomenclature suggests.
-It is a time for friends and family to gather, remember and celebrate their dead relatives’ lives and to help them on their spiritual journey.
+It is a time for friends and family to gather, remember and celebrate their dead relatives’ lives and help them on their spiritual journey.
 This mask is a perfect representation of that essence and joy.
 The horns are detachable for easy posting and there is a cord at the back to enable hanging.
 A skull hasn’t looked this good since Damien Hurst had a try!
 Better we think.

 Supplier Info: The supplier owns a small factory and employs just over thirty local people from the nearby village.
 They pack the products while the Mayan artisans work in their own homes in small villages throughout Guatemala, but usually in the highlands.
 Employees receive a monthly salary, but in addition they have emergency medical insurance.
 Thousands of Guatemalans have supplemented their mainly agricultural income by producing these products and this added income allows families to send their children to school for a precious few more years.
 The materials used in making this and other products are widely available in Guatemala and are renewable.
 Cotton, ceramic, or cibaque (a plant found on the riverbank), recycled paper and wood are amongst them.
 The company also donates funds to cover the majority of costs for annual community projects, such as building schools.
 They are proud to represent the spirit of Guatemala in a way that improves thousands of lives.